bhavanvir/digit-predictor/README.md

 model.fit(datagen.flow(x_train, y_train, batch_size=64), epochs=50, validation_data=(x_test, y_test), steps_per_epoch=x_train.shape[0] // 64, callbacks=[early_stopping_monitor])
 ```

-Running the Digit-Predictor application using `python3 main.py` in any terminal will prompt the user with two branching options: `E` to use your own external data, or `M` to use the MNIST data.
+Running the Digit-Predictor application using `python3 main.py` in any terminal will prompt the user with three branching options: `E` to use your own external data, `M` to use the MNIST data, or `D` to draw your own data.

 1. If `E` is selected, the user will be prompted with the option to view the processed version of their input image, or to recieve a command-line prediction along with each image read from the `input` directory.
 2. If `M` is selected, the user will be prompted with the option to view an incorrectly predicted image, or a correctly predicted image.
 In either case, the user will then be asked to input a digit between 0 and 9 inclusive, and the application will then show an example.
+3. If `D` is selected, the user will be prompted with a paint canvas that can be used to draw a digit, then when they are satisfied with their drawing, they can select `File → Predict` to recieve a prediction.

 Users can also select either `Y` or `N` during application start-up, to view the confusion matrix associated with the `mnist_model.h5` file; the confusion matrix serves as a visual representation of the accuracy of the model.